Edit on GitHub

 $ roslaunch turtlebot3_autorace_camera raspberry_pi_camera_publish.launch

-4. Run a intrinsic camera calibration launch file on Remote PC.
+4. Run a intrinsic camera calibration launch file on the Remote PC.

 $ roslaunch turtlebot3_autorace_camera intrinsic_camera_calibration.launch mode:=action

-5. Run a extrinsic camera calibration launch file on Remote PC.
+5. Run a extrinsic camera calibration launch file on the Remote PC.

 $ roslaunch turtlebot3_autorace_camera extrinsic_camera_calibration.launch mode:=action

-6. Run a lane detection launch file on Remote PC
+6. Run a lane detection launch file on the Remote PC

 $ roslaunch turtlebot3_autorace_detect detect_lane.launch mode:=calibration